composer/composer/doc/00-intro.md

 c) You declare the things you depend on

-d) Composer finds out which versions of which packages need to be installed, and install them (meaning it downloads them into your project).
+d) Composer finds out which versions of which packages need to be installed, and installs them (meaning it downloads them into your project).

 ## Declaring dependencies